YIELD: WE BELONG TO THE LAND

 12-2 p.m.
 May 8 | Te Ata Theater

-Local guest artists will join SPARK!
+Local guest artists joined SPARK!
 Creative Lab to create visual elements that embody the fourth line of YIELD’s collaborative poem.
-Guided by participating artists, workshop attendees will experience the physicality of artmaking with an array of recycled materials to realize scenic and interactive elements to be featured in our public performance.
-Ages 15+ are welcome.
-Space limited to 12; advance signups are strongly encouraged.
+Guided by participating artists, workshop attendees experienced the physicality of artmaking with an array of recycled materials to realize scenic and interactive elements to be featured in our public performance.

 Cultivation | Open Workshop 6